 Guests can choose to dine on the upper level or al fresco in one of the cabanas overlooking a serene lagoon.
 The best seat in the house is Table 66, which sits in the very center of the staircase under the striking fish chandelier.

 The Mediterranean influences extends into the kitchen where Chef Mark LoRusso creates authentic Italian coastal cuisine with seasonal fish and shellfish flown in daily from Italy.
 Diners can feast on red shrimp from Naples and sea urchin from Sicily as part of the Gran Menu Di Mare, a tasting menu designed to take you on a complete journey of Italy’s coastline.

 Experience the very best in Chinese cuisine with an extensive menu that boasts over 100 dishes.
-Chef Chi Kwun Choi has meticulously curated a menu that contains both authentic dishes from across the Orient as well as Western plates.
+Chef Chi Kwun Choi has meticulously curated a menu that contains both authentic dishes from across East Asia as well as Western plates.

-Diners come here to experience the show-stopping Peking Duck, delivered whole and sliced, plated and presented at your table.
+Diners come here to experience the show-stopping Peking duck, delivered whole and sliced, plated and presented at your table.
 The beautifully crisp duck is then served on a puffy bao bun or flat pancake and topped with cucumber and hoisin sauce.
 Regulars will tell you that the shrimp toast is a must.
-The King Crab and Ox Tail Hot Pot are also highly recommended.
+The Hong Kong style Maine lobster and ox tail hot pot are also highly recommended.